Seetharamks99/Seetharamks99.github.io/_pages/about.md

 classes: wide
 permalink: /about/
 collection: about
-intro:
  - title: " About me"
     excerpt: "I am Seetharam, a recent graduate from Virginia Tech.
 At Virginia tech, I obtained my Master of Science in Mechanical Engineering, with a thesis option.
 Prior to this, I was a student at National Institute of Technology, Trichy shortly known as NIT Trichy, one of the top 10 engineering schools in India."
 feature_row:
   - title: "Education"